polyfy/polylith/readme.md

      contain any tests, then they will be run when we execute the [test](#test) command.
    - If it has any tests of its own, they will live in the `test` directory, e.g. `projects/my-project/test`.
    - It's discouraged to have a `src` directory since all production code should normally only live in components and bases.

-   - The :project key in `./workspace.edn` configures what alias each project has and what tests should be executed for each project (all if not specified).
+The `:project` key in `./workspace.edn` configures which alias each project has and whether any tests should be excluded.

 Let's create a project, by executing the [create project](doc/commands.md#create-project) command:
 ```sh